Exxon raises Guyana resource estimate after new discovery - NewsBreak

 Exxon raises Guyana resource estimate after new discovery

-Oct 7 (Reuters) - Exxon Mobil (XOM.N) raised by 1 billion oil-equivalent barrels the resource estimate from its Stabroek Block offshore Guyana, which includes a new discovery, as it develops one of the world's most important oil and gas blocks in the last decade.
+(Reuters) - Exxon Mobil raised by 1 billion oil-equivalent barrels the resource estimate from its Stabroek Block offshore Guyana, which includes a new discovery, as it develops one of the world’s most important oil and gas blocks in the last decade.

 The updated estimate of 10 billion oil-equivalent barrels, including that from the new find at the Cataback-1 well, brings total significant discoveries to 21 within the Stabroek Block, the company said on Thursday.

-The oil and gas major operates the 6.6-million-acre Stabroek Block as part of a consortium that includes Hess Corp (HES.N) and China's CNOOC Ltd (0883.HK).
+The oil and gas major operates the 6.6-million-acre Stabroek Block as part of a consortium that includes Hess Corp and China’s CNOOC Ltd.

 Exxon’s affiliate is the operator for the block with 45%interest, Hess Guyana Exploration Ltd holds 30% and CNOOC Petroleum Guyana Ltd holds 25%.
 The consortium began producing crude in late-2019.